time2fishman/adams-nightwatch-intro/README.md

 <img src="https://raw.githubusercontent.com/devmtn-aj/nightwatch-introduction/solution/readme-assets/step1Results.png"/>

 If you have any errors to debug, you can do so...
 You can also check your code against the solution below.

+Now you can go ahead and write two additional tests, using the same steps you followed for the first test, choosing a different mathematical formula of course.

+Test your tests on occasion by saving the file then using the command `npm run step1`.

 </details>